Explainable Natural Language Processing for Corporate Sustainability Analysis: The subjectivity challenge

-\item \textbf{(T2) Sentiment Classification}.
-Sentiment insights can also be derived from sustainability disclosures, providing analysts a valuable perspective on corporate sustainability. \textit{Polarity} classification determines the emotional polarity of text from sustainability disclosures.
-For instance, within SEC 10k reports, sustainability related sentences can be labelled as positive, negative or neutral~\cite{finetuneTransformerESG}.
+\item \textbf{(T2) Impact Classification}.
+Impact insights can also be derived from sustainability disclosures, providing analysts a valuable perspective on corporate sustainability. \textit{Polarity} classification determines the impact polarity of text from sustainability disclosures.
+For instance, within SEC 10k reports, sustainability related sentences can be labelled as positive, negative or neutral in relation to their impact toward sustainability~\cite{finetuneTransformerESG}.
 Alternatively, \textit{strategic} classification uncovers a text's prospective impact.
 Examples include the risk and opportunity impact analysis of ESG-related texts~\cite{tseng2023dynamicesg}.

 \item \textbf{(T3) Rating}.
 A firm's sustainability performance can be automatically scored to expedite an analyst's evaluation process. \textit{Aggregated} rating methods include computing the frequency of sentiment labels for ESG-related headlines~\cite{fischbach2022automatic}, and averaging the E, S, and G topic classification probabilities of documents~\cite{sokolov2021building}. \textit{Direct} methods explicitly score companies without amalgamating already labelled data.
-For instance, the prediction of ESG risk ratings from sustainability topics~\cite{RiskfactorESGpred}.
-Outside of holistic sustainability frameworks (i.e. ESG), \textit{direct} methods also include estimating carbon emissions from bank transactions.
+For instance, the prediction of ESG risk ratings from sustainability topics~\cite{RiskfactorESGpred}, as well as regressing lexical features to derive ESG risk ratings~\cite{ignatov2023esgregression}.
+Outside of holistic sustainability frameworks (i.e. ESG), \textit{direct} methods also include estimating carbon emissions from bank transactions~\cite{gonzalez2022explainable}, and constructing sustainability indices from the lexical features of disclosures~\cite{tian2023lexiconriskratingdataset}.

 \item \textbf{(T4) Dialogue.} Processing sustainability disclosures into interactive dialogue format allows an analyst a user-friendly way for querying information.
-For instance, a chatbot can be queried to summarise or answer questions about a disclosure~\cite{Ni2023}.
+For instance, a chatbot integrated with Retrieval-augmented Generation (RAG) can be queried to summarise or answer analysts' questions about disclosures, allowing analysts to extract information without reading the copious amounts of text typically contained within them~\cite{Ni2023,garigliotti2024sdgrag}.
+By emphasising critical information, dialogue systems mitigate the obfuscation of key information within disclosures, potentially enhancing the accuracy of sustainability analysis~\cite{sinnewe2021obfuscate}.

 \item \textbf{(T5) Linguistic Patterns}.
 Linguistic analysis deepens an analyst's understanding of how a disclosure's style and structure relates with corporate sustainability performance.
 For example, keyword frequency and word relationships within oil and gas compliance reports can uncover environmental violation patterns~\cite{Bi2023}, and the syntactic complexity of CSR reports for good CSR performers can also be distinguished~\cite{Clarkson2020}.